swt30/thesis/chapters/03-models/03-models.md

 First, when one models a solid planet, adding a water layer comes with a substantial thermal dependence.
 By this I mean that the temperature of the planet may substantially alter the radius of the planet as the water layer expands and contracts.
 Previous studies have shown that including a temperature gradient in Earth-like planets produces a minimal change in its radius.^[@Howe2014; @Grasset2009; @Seager2007]
-I showed that this assumption no longer holds once large water layers are considered, even setting aside the unrealistic case of a $100$ per cent water planet.
+I showed that this assumption no longer holds once large water layers are considered, even setting aside the unrealistic case of a $100$% water planet.
-For example, consider the case of a $4\,$M$_⊕$ planet with an Earth-like core underneath a water layer of $5$ per cent of the planet's total mass.
+For example, consider the case of a $2\,$M$_⊕$ planet with an Earth-like core underneath a water layer of $5$% of the planet's total mass.
 If the surface pressure is $10^7\,$Pa ($100\,$bar), the difference in the planet's radius when the surface is heated from $300\,$K to $1000\,$K is approximately $0.3\,$R$_⊕$ ([@fig:composition-variation]).
 This effect is on top of any thermal expansion of iron and silicate: my models treated the rocky layers as isothermal.
 It is also in addition to any uncertainty in the equation of state itself.
 Such changes in radii are significant considering that current observations can already measure super-Earth radii to precisions better than $0.1\,$R$_⊕$ (e.g. [@fig:isotherms-vs-adiabats]).

-> TODO: update numbers

 The strength of the planet radius-temperature relation also depends on the surface pressure.
 This is a result of the decreasing thermal expansion of water with pressure: the coefficient of thermal expansion is much smaller in high-pressure ice than in the liquid, vapour, or supercritical fluid phases.
-At pressures of more than about $10^{10}\,$Pa ($100\,000\,$bar) the radial temperature dependence becomes irrelevant: the uncertainty in current planetary radius measurements is larger than any conceivable radial change owing to temperature effects, so more precise structural models may not be useful.
+At pressures of more than about $10^{10}\,$Pa ($100\,000\,$bar) any temperature change becomes irrelevant: the uncertainty in current planetary radius measurements is larger than any conceivable radial change owing to temperature effects, so more precise structural models may not be useful.
 However, there is still a significant radial dependence on temperature at lower surface pressures.
 At $10^8\,$Pa ($1000\,$bar), a watery super-Earth with a surface temperature of $1000\,$K can be up to $0.1\,$R$_⊕$ larger than one with a surface temperature of $300\,$K.
 It is therefore important to include temperature effects in the interior models if an accurate radius is required as part of the model.

-> TODO: update numbers

 This pressure dependence manifests itself most strongly below the critical point of water.
 At pressures below this critical pressure, a phase transition still exists between liquid and vapour.
-There is therefore a bifurcation in the mass--radius diagram: a small increase in surface temperature can causes a large change in radius (up to a factor of two) as the surface water vaporises.
+There is therefore a bifurcation in the mass--radius diagram: a small increase in surface temperature causes a larger change in radius as the surface water vaporises.
+This is visible as a gap in the contours in [@fig:surface-pressure-variation;@fig:composition-variation].
-I caution that it is likely not appropriate to attempt to treat such vapour layers using our approach, which is intended for interior structures.
+I caution that it is likely not appropriate to attempt to treat such vapour layers using the approach in this chapter, which is intended for interior structures.^[The next chapter will treat the atmosphere of the planet.]
 However, a lesser version of this effect is still visible at higher pressures.

 I therefore conclude that, in some cases, planetary heating may alter the interpretation of a planet's radius if a water layer is part of the model.